suchanek/proteusPy/README.md

 * http://dx.doi.org/10.2174/092986708783330566

-*NB:* This distribution is slowly being developed and will be difficult to implement locally unless the BioPython patch is applied.
+*NB:* This distribution is being developed slowly. proteusPy relies on my fork of the ``Bio`` Python package to download and build the database.
+As a result, one can't download and create the database locally unless the BioPython patch is applied.
+This has no impact on analysis with the existing databases.
 Also, if you're running on an M-series Mac then it's important to install Biopython first, since the generic release won't build on the M1.
 7/3/23 -egs

 Eric G. Suchanek, PhD., <mailto:suchanek@mac.com>